 - Weather conditions

 With all these factors in mind, you will generally need to water all new plants (even drought tolerant plants) deeply every time you water.
-Wetting the soil 6-12” (15 to 30.5 cm.) deep encourages roots to grow deeply.
+Wetting the soil 6 to 12 inches (15-31 cm.) deep encourages roots to grow deeply.
 Allowing the soil and roots to slightly dry out between waterings encourages the roots to reach out, seeking water on their own.
 Plants that are watered deeply but infrequently will have vigorous, strong roots while plants that are watered lightly often have shallow, weak roots.

 Watering Tips for New Plants

-- For the first week, continue to water plants with regular watering needs every day with a slow steady trickle for 15-20 minutes.
+- For the first week, continue to water plants with regular watering needs every day with a slow steady trickle for 15 to 20 minutes.
 For succulents, water the same way, only every other day.
 If there is more than one inch (2.5 cm.) of rainfall in your area, you do not need to water that day.

-- In the second week, you can wean the plant by watering every other day with a slow steady trickle for about 15-20 mins.
-With succulents, by the second week, you can water them only about 2-3 times.
+- In the second week, you can wean the plant by watering every other day with a slow steady trickle for about 15 to 20 minutes.
+With succulents, by the second week, you can water them only about two or three times.

-- In the third week you can wean your plants even more by watering them only 2-3 times a week with a slow, steady trickle for 15-20 minutes.
+- In the third week you can wean your plants even more by watering them only two to three times a week with a slow, steady trickle for 15 to 20 minutes.
 At this point, succulents can be weaned to one watering a week.

-- After the third week, continue watering new plants 2-3 times a week for the rest of their first growing season.
+- After the third week, continue watering new plants two to three times a week for the rest of their first growing season.
 Adjust watering for the weather; if you’re getting a lot of rain, water less.
 If it is hot and dry, water more.

 Container plants will need to be watered every day or every other day throughout the growing season, as they dry out faster.
 When in doubt, simply stick your fingers in the soil.
 If it is dry, water it; if it is wet, give it time to absorb the water in the soil.